mr-/hsQueens/README.md

 It currently understands the commands

-Go N   -  chooses the option number N
+go N   -  chooses the option number N

-Up     -  goes up
+up     -  goes up

-Auto N -  looks for a board with at least N queens below the tree
+auto N -  looks for a board with at least N queens below the tree
 	  that is focused.

-Top   - all the way to the top!
+top   - all the way to the top!

+AND the "," combinator.
+It allows you to chain commands, as in go 0, auto 5, go 0